St.Mary’s Choral Music for FEBRUARY 2020

 St.Mary’s Worship Band

-A contemporary folk-rock style band which accompanies our new Church Alive services on 1st, 3rd & 5th Sunday mornings of the month; for more experienced musicians and at rehearsal, for the nurture of those aspiring to play for Sunday worship.
+A contemporary folk-rock style band which accompanies our Church Alive services on 1st, 3rd & 5th Sunday mornings of the month and iNViTe on 4th Sunday evening.
+For more experienced musicians and at Wednesday evening rehearsals, for the nurture of those offering to play for Sunday worship.

 St.Mary’s Church Choir